kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_meta-intelligence-framework/epistemic-honesty-eval/README.md

 A: ~5 minutes for n=30 samples on standard hardware (linear scaling).

 **Q: When will the full dataset be released?**
-A: Upon completion of annotation quality verification in Phase 2 (estimated: Months 4–6).
+A: Upon completion of annotation quality verification in Phase 2.

 ---